KarthikS373/DHP-Specs/docs/example-implementations/blood-bank.md

 A typical workflow for blood bank availability consists of the following steps:

 **Step 1: BAP user declares intent** \
 The BAP user initiates the process by declaring their intent to check the availability of blood from a specific blood bank.
-The user provides details such as the type of blood needed (e.g., O+ve) and the quantity required.
+The user provides details such as the type of blood needed (Eg: O+ve) and the quantity required.

 **Step 2: BPP responds with blood availability** \
 The BPP, the Blood Bank Platform Provider, checks the availability of the requested blood type and quantity at the specified blood bank.
 The BPP responds to the user with information about the availability, including the number of units available.